Doueck Dental & Sleep Medicine

 Cosmetic Dentistry & Dental Sleep Medicine located in Brooklyn, NY

-Snoring indicates you may suffer from obstructive sleep apnea, which interrupts the quality of your sleep and can lead to excessive daytime sleepiness, chronic disease, headaches, and more.
-The team at Doueck Dental & Sleep Medicine in Brooklyn in New York City specializes in diagnosing and finding a solution to sleep apnea.
+The team at Doueck Dental & Sleep Medicine in Brooklyn, NY specializes in diagnosing and finding a solution to sleep apnea.
 Their specialty is using oral appliances that prevent your tongue and soft tissue from collapsing and closing your airway.
 Find out if this preferred sleep apnea solution is for you by calling the office to arrange a consultation or by using the online booking agent.

 Snoring & Sleep Apnea Q & A